NatMon/seneca-college/IPC144/Workshops/Workshop 3/README.md

   - `attack power`: Calculate the attack power by dividing the `strength` of the player by the `defense` of the enemy
   - Multiply the calculated `attack power` by 5 and reduce the enemy's `HP` by that amount, truncating `HP` to a whole number
   - e.g.: enemy HP (10) - player attack (10) / enemy defense (40) * 5 = 8.75 -> 8
--Option 2: If the user selects '2' (magic):
+- Option 2: If the user selects '2' (magic):
   - `magic power`: Calculate the magic power by dividing the `intelligence` of the player by the `intelligence` of the enemy
   - Multiply the calculated `magic power` by 5 and reduce the enemy's `HP` by that amount, truncating `HP` to a whole number
 - If the enemy's HP is zero or less, indicate to the user that they won, if not the enemy attacks the player (follow the attack process above, swap the enemy and player)